 Economic expansion happens when real GDP grows from a trough to a peak within two or more subsequent quarters.
 The expansion occurs during times of economic stimulation, where there is a rise in employment, followed by consumer confidence and discretionary spending.
 The phase is also known as economic recovery.

-- Expansion is a phase within the business cycle where there the economy is stimulated, prosperous, and flourishing, resulting in an upward trend from a graphical perspective.
+Expansion is a phase within the business cycle where the economy is stimulated, prosperous, and flourishing, resulting in an upward trend from a graphical perspective.

 Understanding Economic Expansion

 Economic expansion exists within a process called the business cycle, where there are four phases – expansion, peak, contraction, and trough.